-Our skilled Support Planner team are sincere people who care about their participants.
-A day in the life of a support planner focuses on person centred case management, maximising health and community participation, advocating our participant’s independence and assisting participants to achieve their goals.
+Our skilled Support Planning team are sincere people who care about their participants.
+Reflecting the various stages of a participant’s journey, the team is comprised of Support Planner, Support Planner – Community, Community Services Coordinator and Claims Assessor roles.
+A day in the life of this team focuses on person-centred case management, maximising health and community participation, advocating participant independence and assisting participants to achieve their goals.

-Integral to the administration of the NIISQ, the team work together to deliver quality coordinated, efficient and evidence based services to our participants and their families or support networks.
-Every day involves working closely with participants to assess their current and future treatment, care and support needs and access services in their community.
+Integral to the administration of the NIISQ, the team work together to deliver quality coordinated, efficient and evidence-based services to our participants and their families.
+Every day involves working closely with participants to assess their current and future treatment, care and support needs and to help them access services in their community.

-Most importantly, the team share a genuine passion for providing support to people who need it most.
+Most importantly, the team share a genuine passion for making lives better for people who need it most.

 Tracey B (Support Planner Manager)